platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

 Drush before, you can learn more about it on the [Drush GitHub Repository](https://github.com/drush-ops/drush#description)

-- Platform.sh Drupal templates have Drush installed automatically.
+- Platform.sh's Drupal templates have Drush installed automatically.

-- All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.[¹](#install-drush-in-custom-projects)
+- All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.
+See the section below on [install Drush in custom projects](#install-drush-in-custom-projects)

-- In addition, you can use the [Platform.sh CLI](/overview/cli.md) to set up Drush aliases easily for all of your project's environments.[²](#use-drush-aliases)
+- In addition, you can use the [Platform.sh CLI](/overview/cli.md) to set up Drush aliases easily for all of your project's environments.
+See the section below on [use drush aliases](#use-drush-aliases)

 > **note**
 >